stickyvalentine/stickyvalentine.github.io/_posts/2018-11-18-start-a-jekyll-site.md

 #### **Finally**, Make a new post.

-Posts go in the _posts directory.
-To add a new post, just make a new markdown (.md) file there.
-But make sure your new file follows this naming convention:
+Posts go in the `_posts` directory.
+To add a new post, make a new markdown file there.
+Just make sure your new file follows this naming convention:

 `yyyy-mm-dd-name-of-the-post.md`